bbc/academy-front_end_styleguide/README.md

-#Cortana : a Hologram theme
+#Cortana : a sexy Hologram theme

 >Cortana is a nice theme for Trulia's [Hologram](https://github.com/trulia/hologram), the ruby front-end doc generator, and inspired by PebbleRoad's [Tapestry](https://github.com/PebbleRoad/tapestry).